Chahi-Rabie-Ala-Eddine/CJConverter/cjconverter/README.md

 The implementation is also based on cryptographical algorithms as MD5 to hash files.
 The use of scripts is also engaged.
 The output files are distributed either in Json Outputs or in CSV outputs depending on the type of file desired.
-Two files also exist under the names of `CSV` Files and `Json` Files containing some good files to test.
+Two folders also exist under the names of `CSV` Files and `Json` Files containing some good files to test.

 ## Upgrading